akeilzar/point_study_pico-8_game_october_18_2025/readme.md

 * we also have relative counters and clocks where units are not quantized to seconds but other ratios - even brings treadmill to mind
 * subjective experiences of time
 * also thoughts of category of games that are like automata with user interaction
+* do different ratios provoke different thoughts on average

 Thinks of past experience with super hexagone.
 What does it feel like to know this relationship to 1000 to 100 000 etc millions...